tonyjunkes/Jsoup-Link-Scraper/README.md

 LinkScraper
 ===========================

-A "Proof of Concept" URL scraper built on ColdFusion and JSoup that will scrape all &lta&gt links from a supplied URL address.
+A "Proof of Concept" URL scraper built on ColdFusion and JSoup that will scrape all &lt;a&gt; links from a supplied URL address.

 This version runs with JSoup 1.8.1 and requires ColdFusion 10+ or the Railo equivalent.